Skip to content

 The only direct treatment that will completely restore your natural hairline is a hair transplant surgery.

-The initial investment you’ll make in a hair transplant is much higher than other treatments I’ve mentioned, but the results are more definite and visible; a hair transplant is permanent if it’s done and maintained right.
+The initial investment you’ll make in a hair transplant is much higher than other treatments I’ve mentioned, but the results are more definite and visible; a hair transplant can be permanent IF it’s done and maintained right.

 First off, your hair loss should be visible and already progressed for you to be eligible for this operation.
 So, your uneven hairline should be the result of permanent hair loss in that area.

-If you are, you will consult with a hair restoration clinic, preferably one with a dermatologist on-site, and they will examine your hair loss and give a date for the operation.
+If you are, you will consult with a hair restoration clinic, preferably one with an on-site dermatologist, and they will examine your hair loss and give a date for the operation.

 hair restoration surgery uneven hairline